 Having trouble getting started on your iPhone or iPad?
-Are you getting a “Drive not detected” message in the app?
+Are you getting a “No drive detected” message in the app?
 In this guide, we will help you troubleshoot.
 Please follow the steps below.

 Step 1: Compatibility – Make sure that your device is compatible with the Picture Keeper Connect product.
 Please check the list of supported iPhones, iPad, and iPods.